-Table 3 provides the average socioeconomic characteristics, tax evasion indicators, commuting distances and distances-to-bracket (probability of detection) for the studied fathers and children.
+dren.
 To avoid potential problems of reverse causality i.e., children's cheating behavior affecting their fathers' behavior, we measure fathers' characteristics one year before children's characteristics (i.e., before the child claimed the commuter allowance for the first time).

-Fathers are born between 1933 and 1981 and are on average 47 years of age when we measure their tax evasion behavior.
+Fathers are born between 1933 and 1976 and are on average 47 years of age when we measure their tax evasion behavior.
 Children are born between 1974 and 1994 and observed at about 24 years of age.
 The comparison of socioeconomic characteristics suggests that children experienced on average a social advancement.
-They are more often employed as white-collar workers, are less likely to have foreign citizenship (i.e., they have been partly naturalized), and are much more likely to hold an academic degree.
-Their log of annual income (measured on average at age 24) is 0.33 units lower than the log of fathers' annual income (measured on average at age 47), which corresponds to a difference of approximately Euros 9,500 per year.17
+They are more often employed as white-collar workers, are less likely to have foreign citizenship (i. e., they have been partly naturalized), and are much more likely to hold an academic degree.
+Their log of annual taxable income (measured on average at age 24) is 0.34 units lower than the log of fathers' taxable income (measured on average at age 47), which corresponds to a difference of approximately Euros 6, 300 per year.20

 The variables of primary interest are the tax evasion indicators regarding the commuter tax allowance.
-The binary indicators show that about 16 percent of fathers apply for a higher tax allowance than they are eligible.
+The binary cheating indicator shows that about 16 percent of fathers apply for a higher tax allowance than they are eligible.
 Among children the equivalent share is about 20 percent.
-Hence, children tend to cheat somewhat more often than their fathers.
+Hence, children tend to cheat more often than their fathers.
 The other two tax evasion indicators reveal differences in the actual evaded amount.
-While fathers on average overclaim their commuter allowance by Euros 184, children do so by Euros 237.
-When relating the amount overclaimed to taxable income, we find that fathers on average evade 1.0 percent of their taxable income and children 1.6 percent.
+While fathers on average overclaim their commuter allowance by Euros 183, children do so by Euros 236.21 When relating the amount overclaimed to taxable income, we find that fathers on average evade 1.0 percent of their taxable income and children 1.7 percent.
+It is important to note that the size of the two intensive margin indicators are limited by the fact that the commuter allowance is capped (with a maximum amount of Euros 3,672, see Table 1).

-Finally, Table 3 lists the average true commuting distance and average distance-to-bracket.
+Finally, Table 3 lists the average true commuting distance and average distance-to-next-higher-bracket.
 On average, fathers commute somewhat shorter distances compared with the average child (about 21 compared with 25 km).
-By contrast, we find no difference in terms of the distance-to-bracket across generations.
-We see that the average father and average child have identical distances-to-bracket (9.5 km compared with 9.6 km).
+By contrast, we find no difference in terms of the distance-to-next-higher-bracket across generations.
+We see that the average father and average child have identical distances-to-next-higher-bracket (9.5 km compared with 9.6 km).